 - He murders Colonel Nsogbu for constantly overdosing Baby's mother on tranquilizers.
 It's then quickly subverted when he frames George and Susan for the murder.

-- Family-Unfriendly Death: Notably Eric, who is snatched into the jaws of the mother Bronto and shaken around.
+- Family-Unfriendly Death: Notably Eric, who is snatched into the jaws of the mother Bronto and shaken around, which shows blood and had to be edited out on some television airings.
 Doubles as a Shout-Out to King Kong (1933).

 - Family-Unfriendly Violence: See above.
 Seeing the male Bronto getting gunned down isn't very pretty either.